 Rasmussen is tickled to see the crew lining his timeship to see him off, until Picard reveals that they're really there to inspect the timeship.
 Before he can invoke the Temporal Prime Directive again, Picard points out that valuable tools are missing from various corners of the ship.
 Rasmussen responds by asking Data to make the inspection, since an android can absolutely be trusted to not reveal any details of the future they'd glimpse while inside.
 Data agrees, and with an identifying handprint, Data steps inside with Rasmussen, only to find that the missing items are indeed laid out all over his dashboard.
 Data turns around to find he's being held at phaser-point, and then we get The Reveal — Rasmussen isn't a historian, and that's not even his ship.
 A real 26th century historian had the misfortune of traveling back to the 22nd century and being mugged by Rasmussen, a struggling inventor, who plans to "invent" one piece of the stolen equipment a year.
 And to his delight, he now gets to make off with Data as well.
 With the ship's auto-timer set to transport them back to 22nd century New Jersey in two minutes, he prepares to stun Data, only to find his phaser has been deactivated.
 Uh oh.

 Data takes Rasmussen back outside, and reveals the whole plot.
 Picard immediately points out the hypocrisy of all his secrecy, and reveals that with the door to the ship open, they were able to scan inside and remotely deactivate all the weaponry.
 Rasmussen tries desperately to get back inside his ship, even pleading to Crusher, who is decidedly unmoved by his plight.
 It's too late for Rasmussen, whose ship disappears, stranding him in the future forever.
-Picard decides it might be fun to turn him over to some real historians at Starfleet, and the episode ends with Worf hauling away a horrified Rasmussen, as Picard welcomes him to the 24th century.
+Picard points out to Rasmussen that some real historians at Starfleet might have a lot of question for a human from the 22nd century, and he is rather looking forward to turning him over to them.
+The episode ends with Worf hauling away a horrified Rasmussen, as Picard welcomes him to the 24th century.